The Bridge on the River Kwai: Music and soundtrack

 A memorable feature of the film is the tune that is whistled by the POWs—the first strain of the "Colonel Bogey March"—when they enter the camp.
 Gavin Young recounts meeting Donald Wise, a former prisoner of the Japanese who had worked on the Burma Railway.
 Young: "Donald, did anyone whistle Colonel Bogey ... as they did in the film?"
 Wise: "I never heard it in Thailand.
 We hadn't much breath left for whistling.
 But in Bangkok I was told that David Lean, the film's director, became mad at the extras who played the prisoners—us—because they couldn't march in time.
 Lean shouted at them, 'For God's sake, whistle a march to keep time to.'
-And a bloke called George Siegatz ... —an expert whistler—began to whistle Colonel Bogey, and a hit was born."
+And a bloke called George Siegatz... —an expert whistler—began to whistle Colonel Bogey, and a hit was born."

 The march was written in 1914 by Kenneth J. Alford, a pseudonym of British Bandmaster Frederick J. Ricketts.
-The Colonel Bogey strain was accompanied by a counter-melody using the same chord progressions, then continued with film composer Malcolm Arnold's own composition, "The River Kwai March", played by the off-screen orchestra taking over from the whistlers, though Arnold's march was not heard in completion on the soundtrack.
+For the film, Arnold wrote an accompanying counter-melody to the Colonel Bogey strain using the same chord progressions, then continued with his own "The River Kwai March," played by the off-screen orchestra taking over from the whistlers, though Arnold's march was not heard in completion on the soundtrack (apparently for copyright reasons).
 Mitch Miller had a hit with a recording of both marches.

 In many tense, dramatic scenes, only the sounds of nature are used.
 An example of this is when commandos Warden and Joyce hunt a fleeing Japanese soldier through the jungle, desperate to prevent him from alerting other troops.